directdemocracy-vote/www/white_paper.md

 The app encrypts *V* with the private key of *A* to generate *V<sup>a</sup>*, adds *B*, publish this signed blob and informs *S* about it.
 The encryption algorithm used by the app to generate *V<sup>A</sup>* supports [blind signature](https://en.wikipedia.org/wiki/Blind_signature).

+When the citizen publishes their registration, the app performs an integrity check and endorses this registation publication.
+This guarantees that the citizen registration was performed by a trusted app and the private encryption key originates from the app and didn't leak.
+Leaking the encryption private key or using a foreign encryption key would allow a citizen to sell their vote, as it would prove that the citizen voted according to the demand of the vote buyer.

 #### Polling Station Check

 *S* determines if *A* is allowed to vote to *R*.